- Should I take a multi-vitamin?

 For more information about hearth healthy eating log onto the following websites:

 If you need some help planning a heart healthy diet contact our nutritionist Karin Palmer, RD, LD, CDE.
 We offer this service to our students.
-You can make an appointment with her by contacting the student health center at 216-397-4349, or e-mail her at firstname.lastname@example.org.
+You can make an appointment with her by contacting the Student Health and Wellness Center at 216-397-4349, or e-mail her at firstname.lastname@example.org.

 A: What a great question.
 We have seen over the years that food portions have gotten larger, supersized is enough for at least two people.
 Larger muffins, bigger slices of pizza, jumbo soft drinks, etc., has led to an increase in waistlines and body weight.
 These growing portion sizes are changing what Americans think of as a “normal” portion size.
 This is called “Portion Distortion.”